csomakk/rhi/README.md

 * step 2)
 you'll recieve the solution of the alternative half of step 1)

-connect Express to the Java Server - use `JAVA_APP` variable to identify java server address..
+connect Express to the Java Server - use `JAVA_APP` variable to define java server address..
 `http://localhost:3000/fromjava` to verify

 * step 3)